What Is The Best Camera For Food Photography?

 TIP: CHECK OUT LENSRENTALS.COM

 As a professional food photographer, I know all too well that purchasing a camera is a big deal.
-If you’re really unsure about what camera to buy or are stuck between some options, I highly recommend renting first!
-It’s a great option to ensure you’re comfortable with the investment.
+If you’re not sure what camera to buy or are stuck between some options, I highly recommend renting first!
+It’s a great option to ensure you’re comfortable with the investment and get exactly what you want.

 Lensrentals.com is a great resource for renting photography gear, lighting and accessories.
 I actually use them when I’m not necessarily looking to buy, but when I need something specific for a client project.
 It’s super convenient to rent when you need to, so remember that renting is always an option before purchasing.